Kethku/kethku.github.io/content/trio/maple/day7-shader-struct-alignment.md

 }
 ```

-This compile just fine so I believe the issue is resolved.
+This compiles just fine so I believe the issue is resolved.
 I may work on a proc macro for automatically inserting this
 padding so that we don't have to worry about it, but that
 may be a job for another day.
 Next up tech wise is to add